async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 }
 ```

-1. To enforce that no messages are send along the shutdown channel, we use an uninhabited type.
+1. To enforce that no messages are sent along the shutdown channel, we use an uninhabited type.
-2. We pass the shutdown channel to the writer task
+2. We pass the shutdown channel to the writer task.
 3. In the reader, we create a `_shutdown_sender` whose only purpose is to get dropped.

 In the `connection_writer_loop`, we now need to choose between shutdown and message channels.